 About the Award

 This year, $2,000 has been allocated from the Association’s funds to assist two or more TALL Members with their career development and professional development activities, with a maximum award of $1,000 per winner.
-The Association has also allocated an additional $600 specifically for requests for funding to attend TALL eXchange 2K18 on October 25, 2018.
+We encourage everyone to apply as we want to support all members regardless of position or years in the industry.

-The grant is intended to support attendance at a conference, a professional development program or to help defray research-related costs of conducting the research project (e.g. workshop, course or other similar activity deemed appropriate by the TALL Executive).
+The grant is intended to support in-person or online attendance at a conference, a professional development program or course, or to help defray research-related costs of conducting a research project (e.g. workshop, course or other similar activity deemed appropriate by the TALL Executive).
 Preference will be given to individuals who are unemployed, underemployed, switching careers or receive limited professional development funding from their workplace.

 Eligible expenses include course, workshop, conference registration fees or expenses related to a research project.
-The date of the professional development activity must fall within the period of January 1, 2018 to December 31, 2018.
+The date of the activity must fall within the period of January 1, 2022 to December 31, 2022.

-The grant recipient will be required to submit original receipts for the reimbursement of expenses (up to a maximum of $1,000) related to the professional development activity.
+The successful grant recipient will be required to submit original receipts for the reimbursement of eligible expenses (up to a maximum of $1,000) related to the activity.
 The recipient may be asked to provide proof of course completion.

-The successful applicant(s) will be required to submit an article, 500-1,000 words in length and a photograph, for inclusion in a future edition of the TALL Quarterly and website.
-This article can take the form of a review of a course taken or conference attended.
+The successful recipient(s) will be required to submit an article, max.
+500 words in length, for inclusion in future publications such as the TALL website.
+This article can take the form of a summary, a review of a course taken or conference attended, or how the learning has impacted your work.

-All required documentation including the submission for the TALL Quarterly must be submitted within two months of the completion of the professional development activity.
-The award will be forfeited if all items are not received by the Administrative Coordinator by the deadline date.
+All required documentation including the written article must be submitted within a reasonable amount of time after completion of the professional development or research activity.
+The award may be forfeited if there is a significant delay in submitting the required documentation.

 In order to be considered for the grant, all of the following criteria must be met: